-The Seydel 1847 is a relatively new model, which features stainless steel reeds, as well as rounded holes in the wooden comb.
-This is a well regarded instrument.
+The Seydel 1847 features stainless steel reeds, as well as rounded holes in the wooden comb.
+This is a well made high performance instrument.

 A small number of customisers provide a range of generally very high quality instruments.
 Customisers usually start with stock components (reed plates, combs, cover plates), which are then adjusted to improve performance.
 The top customisers apply a specific "profile" to each reed, and adjust the reed gaps very carefully.
 A customiser might spend a day preparing each instrument.
 The resulting instruments are often much more expensive than stock harmonicas.
 However custom harmonicas are often noticeably better than their stock counterparts.
 This reflects the extra time setting them up.
 This time can never be justified for a factory made instrument.